keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [Kodak AG [produced war materiel](https://kosmofoto.com/2020/09/the-confiscated-kodak-factory-that-made-film-for-the-nazis-and-communist-east-germany/) and benefitted from the [slave labour in WWII Germany](https://www.thenation.com/article/archive/kodaks-nazi-connections/)]
 [Whilhelm Klepper as the finacial enabler of the NSDAP. with direct ties to both Braunkohle-Benzin (Brown coal -- gasoline) subsidiary of IG Farben and Kodak AG, he would be appointed the NSDAP's economic adviser]
 [Braunkohle-Benzin AG was *the company* given 100 million reichsmarks to turn brown coal into fuel (syngas) for the war machine.
 They commercialised in 1936 the Fischer-Tropsch process invented in 1926 in a German chemical research institute.
 Also heavily reliance of slave labour.
 Several scientists were brought back to the U.S. under Operation Paperclip].

+Hugo Stinnes - Coal and Steel Baron - funded the freikorps paramilitary group that killed Rosa Luxembourg

 > This **serpentine** slag-heap he is just about to ride into now, this **ex-refinery, Jamf Ölfabriken